 Calm.
 Authentic.
 Direct.
 Curious.
 Non-judgmental.
 These are some of the words that clients and colleagues use to describe Suzanne She brings all of these characteristics to her work supporting individuals, groups and organizations in asking hard questions, delving deeper and aligning themselves with their goals and values - all with the purpose of most effectively pursuing positive change in the world.

-As a trainer and facilitator, Suzanne believes that meetings, gatherings and trainings have to be interactive in order to keep participants engaged.
-She employs a variety of tools to solicit participation and get people moving around throughout.
+As a trainer and facilitator, Suzanne believes that meetings, gatherings and trainings have to be interactive in order to keep participants engaged and must account for the whole person - heart, body and mind.
+She employs a variety of tools to engage participants on multiple levels, monitor the energy and feeling of the group, and get people moving around throughout a session.

 Addressing Racial Bias is a Form of Jewish Engagement (eJewishPhilanthropy)